Mercigil/LITA_Project/CustomerSegmentation.md

 ---
 ### Challenge
-While Analysis the data, at subscription duration, every customer is having 365 or 366 day which is a year.
+While Analyzing the data, at subscription duration, every customer is having 365 or 366 day which is a year.

 This should not be the case as Customer with Sucscription Cancelation Status as True should have their subscrition duration as less than a year.

-Uding the SubscriptionStart and SubscriptionEnd given, the subscription duration always ends up as a year no matter how i tired.
+Using the SubscriptionStart and SubscriptionEnd given, the subscription duration always ends up as a year no matter how i tired.

 This challenge limited my analysis as I could find any month/year related insight.

 ---